Jahintaqi-Chisty/SeliseAssesment/Readme.md

 solve: In serializer validate password if password and password2 same though it will raise error .
 I removed it.

 7. Any Authenticated user can see all record
-solved: Added queryset for user can only their record
+solve: Added queryset for user can only their record

 8. Details operation(Retrive/Update/Delete) can be done by anyone .
-solved: Only authintacated user can retrive own record and manipulate only own records.
+solve: Only authintacated user can retrive own record and manipulate only own records.

+9. Custome pagination won't working with limit recordset search by query_param
+solve: Change in custome pagination .
+We can also set Global pagination class.

 N.B: Admin user has all access .
 Admin user can access to al operation over all records.